Liang-Qiu/GRU_Android/README.md

 3. The Android SDK and build tools may be obtained from: https://developer.android.com/tools/revisions/build-tools.html

+Copy this folder and paste it under the route tensorflow/tensorflow/examples/.

 The Android entries in [`<workspace_root>/WORKSPACE`](../../../WORKSPACE#L2-L13) must be uncommented with the paths filled in appropriately depending on where you installed the NDK and SDK.
 Otherwise an error such as: